Skip to main content

 Response

-• messageId – value of the generated Message‑ID header
+• messageId - The generated Message-ID header value for the sent message

 Troubleshooting